DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Your referee will also be asked if they know of any reason why you should not work with children.

-You'll need different referees depending on your circumstances.
+You'll need different kinds of referees depending on your circumstances.
 If you:

 * are still studying or graduated in the last 5 years, you'll need an academic reference
 * already work in a school, you'll need a reference from your headteacher